Birendra of Nepal: Democratic era

 In 1990, a series of strikes and pro-democracy riots broke out in Nepal.
 Due to the riots, Birendra lifted the ban on political parties and agreed to become a constitutional monarch in April 1990.
 He appointed an independent Constitution Recommendation Commission to represent the main opposition factions and to prepare a new constitution to accommodate their demands for political reform.
 The commission presented him with the draft of the proposed constitution on 10 September 1990.
 The new constitution would make Birendra head of state of a constitutional monarchy with a system of multiparty democracy.
-The draft constitution was approved by the Prime Minister Krishna Prasad Bhattarai and his cabinet and so, on 9 November 1990, Birendra promulgated the new constitution transformed Nepal into a constitutional monarchy.
+The draft constitution was approved by the Prime Minister Krishna Prasad Bhattarai and his cabinet and so, on 9 November 1990, Birendra promulgated the new constitution that transformed Nepal into a constitutional monarchy.
 As a constitutional monarch, Birendra became more popular than he had been as an autocratic ruler attributing to his democratic views and behaviors as well as the inability of the political parties.
 Birendra, however, could not prevent the Nepalese Civil War, a conflict between Maoist rebels and government forces, which lasted from 1996 until 2006.

 Murder

-Birendra and members of his immediate family were massacred on 1 June 2001 at the Narayanhiti Palace, the residence of the Nepali monarchy.
+On 1 June 2001, Birendra and his immediate family were massacred by his son, Crown Prince Dipendra, during a dinner event at the Narayanhiti Palace, the residence of the Nepali monarchy.
 After shooting himself, the comatose Dipendra was proclaimed King.
 He failed to regain consciousness and was declared dead a few days later.
-With no other royal wanting to take the throne, Gyanendra Bir Bikram Shah Dev was made the king.
+Birendra's younger brother Gyanendra was then made king.